Mailman (City Letter Carrier)

 According to union standards how many hours can a postman be required to work daily?

-Asked by Martha Archer almost 10 years ago
+Asked by Martha Archer about 10 years ago

 I don't know the answer to this.
 The most I've seen in the office where I work is 12 hours in one day and that isn't too common.
 A standard work day is 8 hours plus lunch (usually :30).
 There are pay changes when you work more than 8 hrs but I've never heard of an actual maximum number of hours to work in a day.